elopio/docs/source/includes/_glossary.md

 ## Designated Report No-Show Bond

 [Market Creators](#market-creator) must put up a Designated Report No-Show Bond (or No-Show Bond, for brevity) when creating a new [Market](#market).
 The No-Show Bond is comprised of two parts: the [No-Show Gas Bond](#designated-report-no-show-gas-bond) and the [No-Show REP Bond](#designated-report-no-show-rep-bond).
 If the [Designated Reporter](#designated-reporter) submits a [Report](#report) during the [Designated Reporting Phase](#designated-reporting-phase) then the No-Show Bond is returned to the Market Creator.
-Otherwise, the No-Show Bond is given to the [Initial Reporter](#initial-reporter) to cover the [Stake](#stake-token) in their Reported [Outcome](#outcome), and potentially their gas cost for submitting the report (if the Outcome they staked on becomes the [Final Outcome](#final-outcome)).
+Otherwise, the No-Show Bond is given to the [First Public Reporter](#first-public-reporter) to cover the [Stake](#stake-token) in their Reported [Outcome](#outcome), and potentially their gas cost for submitting the report (if the Outcome they staked on becomes the [Final Outcome](#final-outcome)).

 <!-- TODO: Add explanation for how the exact Designated Report No-Show Gas Bond is calculated.
 (Need to verify if formula is gas to report * avg gas price in last window * 2) -->
 ## Designated Report No-Show Gas Bond

 The Designated Report No-Show Gas Bond (or No-Show Gas Bond for brevity) is paid for using ETH by the [Market Creator](#market-creator) during [Market](#market) creation.
 This Bond is completely refunded to the Market Creator as soon as the [Designated Reporter](#designated-reporter) submits a [Report](#report) during the [Designated Reporting Phase](#designated-reporting-phase).
-This Bond is used in the event of a Designated Reporter failing to submit a Report during the Designated Reporting Phase and an [Initial Reporter](#initial-reporter) submitting a Report instead.
-When an Initial Reporter submits an [Initial Report](#initial-report), they are required to pay the gas cost.
-However, if the [Outcome](#outcome) of the [Initial Report](#initial-report) becomes the [Final Outcome](#final-outcome) of the Market, the Initial Reporter will receive the No-Show Gas Bond when the Market is [Finalized](#finalized-market).
+This Bond is used in the event of a Designated Reporter failing to submit a Report during the Designated Reporting Phase and a [First Public Reporter](#first-public-reporter) submitting a Report instead.
+When a First Public Reporter submits a [First Public Report](#first-public-report), they are required to pay the gas cost.
+However, if the [Outcome](#outcome) of the First Public Report becomes the [Final Outcome](#final-outcome) of the Market, the First Public Reporter will receive the No-Show Gas Bond when the Market is [Finalized](#finalized-market).

 <!-- TODO: Add explanation for how the exact Designated Report No-Show REP Bond is calculated (https://github.com/AugurProject/augur-core/blob/master/source/contracts/reporting/Universe.sol#L331). -->
 ## Designated Report No-Show REP Bond

 The Designated Report No-Show REP Bond (or No-Show REP Bond for brevity) is paid for using [REP](#rep) by the [Market Creator](#market-creator) during [Market](#market) creation.
 If the [Designated Reporter](#designed-reporter) submits a [Report](#report) during the [Designated Reporting Phase](#designated-reporting-phase), the Bond is refunded to the Market Creator.
-If the Designated Reporter fails to Report during the Designated Reporting Phase, then the No-Show REP Bond is applied as Stake on the [Tentative Outcome](#tentative-outcome) Reported by the [Initial Reporter](#initial-reporter).
-If the Tentative Outcome selected by the Initial Reporter becomes the [Final Outcome](#final-outcome) of the Market, the Initial Reporter receives the No-Show REP Bond.
-If the Tentative Outcome selected by the Initial Reporter is [Disputed](#disputed) and then still becomes the [Final Outcome](#final-outcome) of the Market, the Initial Reporter receives the No-Show REP Bond plus an additional 50% of the Bond amount.
-This actually allows for someone to stake 0 REP for the [Initial Report](#initial-report) because the Bond is added to whatever is staked.
+If the Designated Reporter fails to Report during the Designated Reporting Phase, then the No-Show REP Bond is applied as Stake on the [Tentative Outcome](#tentative-outcome) Reported by the [First Public Reporter](#first-public-reporter).
+If the Tentative Outcome selected by the First Public Reporter becomes the [Final Outcome](#final-outcome) of the Market, the First Public Reporter receives the No-Show REP Bond.
+If the Tentative Outcome selected by the First Public Reporter is [Disputed](#disputed) and then still becomes the [Final Outcome](#final-outcome) of the Market, the First Public Reporter receives the No-Show REP Bond plus an additional 50% of the Bond amount.
+This actually allows for someone to stake 0 REP for the [First Public Report](#first-public-report) because the Bond is added to whatever is staked.
 This means someone without any REP has the potential to Report and if the Market is eventually [Finalized](#finalized-market) the way that person Reported, then they can earn REP without having to purchase any.
 (Note that they will have to pay the gas cost to submit the Report, but they will receive the Designated Report No-Show Gas Bond when the Market Finalizes, provided that the [Outcome](#outcome) they reported becomes the Final Outcome.)

 The No-Show REP Bond is not a static value.
 It rises as more Designated Reporters fail to Report within the Designated Reporting Phase and falls as more of them do Report within the Designated Reporting Phase.
 It is calculated differently than the [Designated Reporter Stake](#designated-reporter-stake); however, their minimum values (0.175 REP) are the same to guarantee that a maximum of 20 7-day [Dispute Rounds](#dispute-round) are required in order to raise 1.25% of all REP to cause a [Fork](#fork).